jonaashl/UKE-api/README.md

 ## Quickstart

-Run visual studio solution or dockercontainer from Docker Desktop
+Run visual studio solution or docker container (No database on docker as of now)

-Database is a local SQL database which is not accessible to the docker container.
-Could potentially switch to SQLite but then i would need to hack the data persistence somehow idk how that works

 ---